anuragjain-git/start-to-joke/README.md

+😂 [key292sol](https://github.com/key292sol)  => Did you hear about the chameleon who couldn't change color?
+They had a reptile dysfunction.

  😂 [Creep7er](https://github.com/Creep7er)  => What do you call a dad that has fallen through the ice?
 A Popsicle.

  😂 [auryannn](https://github.com/auryannn)  => Why do birds fly south for the winter?
 Because it's too far to walk.